A CIA Officer Visits Moscow, Returns With Mysterious, Crippling Headaches

 Polymeropoulos was examined by the CIA medical staff and then by many private doctors, but the headaches continue to plague him.
 After a lengthy back-and-forth with the CIA, he was allowed to enroll in a study at the National Institutes of Health in Bethesda, Md.
 But it's just a study.
 What he wants is specialized brain treatment across the street from the NIH — at the Walter Reed National Military Medical Center.

-Walter Reed is cutting edge when it comes to treating traumatic brain injuries, a testament to its vast experience in dealing with wounded troops from Iraq and Afghanistan.
+Walter Reed is cutting-edge when it comes to treating traumatic brain injuries, a testament to its vast experience in dealing with wounded troops from Iraq and Afghanistan.

-"I've asked (the CIA) repeatedly over the last year to send me to Walter Reed, and they have actively rejected this, which to me is is kind of mystifying," he said.
+"I've asked [the CIA] repeatedly over the last year to send me to Walter Reed, and they have actively rejected this, which to me is is kind of mystifying," he said.

 The CIA declined to discuss the specifics of his case, but said, "The CIA's first priority has been and continues to be the welfare of all of our officers."